Best Kayak Fishing Rods for the Money (2023 Guide)

 Shakespeare Micro Spinning

-WHY WE LIKE IT: We like the Shakespeare Micro Spinning rod because it is lightweight, durable, and designed for multiple techniques.
+WHY WE LIKE IT: We like the Shakespeare Micro Spinning rod because it is lightweight, durable, and designed for multiple fishing techniques.
 Its composition of blank and graphite reel seats is a great feature that provides strength and sensitivity.

 • Material: Graphite Composite